Creating a Sub-Folder

 -

-Variables that are defined in the reference sub-folder and that do not exist in the referenced SMART folder or job are not changed.
+Variables that are defined in the reference sub-folder that do not exist in the referenced SMART folder or job are not changed.

 -